Trans @ U of R

 This guide was designed to help transgender and/or gender nonconforming students navigate social, administrative, and medical transition while attending the University of Rochester and living in the Rochester community.
 For brevity, the label “trans” may be used throughout the guide to refer to transgender and/or gender nonconforming people.
 However, the information contained in this handbook can be used by anyone who needs it, whether or not they identify as transgender and/or gender nonconforming.
 It can also provide faculty, staff, alumni, parents, and friends of the University with information about how to support trans and gender nonconforming students.
 The Susan B. Anthony Center worked with campus partners to collect content and created/ updates the handbook.
 It was last updated in September 2019.

 Both the Common Application and the Universal College Application require applicants to indicate the sex as listed on their birth certificate to meet federal guidelines.
 However, both electronic applications provide applicants the option to indicate their gender identity in the additional information sections.
 The University of Rochester recently added “Transgender” and “Other (please specify):” options on Part 1 of its application for undergraduate admission.

 The Office of Residential Life and Housing Services addresses housing needs for trans, gender variant, and GNC students on a case-by-case basis in order to ensure that accommodations are made according to each student’s needs.
 The Director of Housing Operations will work with students individually to review available options and come up with a supportive housing plan.
 Contact: firstname.lastname@example.org

 The University of Rochester affirms the right of all individuals to use the restroom of the gender with which they identify.
-In addition, there are all-gender and single occupancy gendered bathrooms at various locations on campus:
+There are all-gender bathrooms as well as some single-occupancy-gendered bathrooms at various locations on campus: